aschuerch/MBBI_ComputerPracticum/_episodes/10-Genome_Annotation.md

 Now we are all set to annotate our contigs with PROKKA.
 Again, this will run for a while.
 The parameter --outdir tells PROKKA which output directory to write to.
 This needs to be a new directory.
 The parameter --prefix assigns the sample name as a prefix to all files.
-If we ommit this, all output files would have the same name.
+If we ommit this, every PROKKA output file would have the same name.
 The parameter --cpus 1 tells it to use 1 cpu.

 ~~~
 $ cd
-prokka --outdir ~/112018_Secretome/annotation/ERR022075 --prefix $sample ~/112018_Secretome/assembly/ERR022075/ERR022075.fasta --cpus 1
+prokka --outdir ~/112018_Secretome/annotation/ERR022075 --prefix ERR022075 ~/112018_Secretome/assembly/ERR022075/ERR022075.fasta --cpus 1
 ~~~
 {: .bash}